gardener/gardener/docs/proposals/13-automated-seed-management.md

 ### SeedAutoscaler Controller

-`SeedAutoscaler` resources are reconciled by a new *seed autoscaler controller*, either in `gardener-controller-manager` or out-of-tree, similarly to [cluster-autoscaler](https://github.com/gardener/autoscaler).
+`SeedAutoscaler` resources are reconciled by a new *seed autoscaler controller*, either in `gardener-controller-manager` or out-of-tree, similar to [cluster-autoscaler](https://github.com/gardener/autoscaler).
 The controller periodically adjusts the number of replicas in a ManagedSeedSet to match the observed average resource utilization to the target specified by user.

 > **Note:** The SeedAutoscaler controller should perhaps not be limited to evaluating only metrics, it could also take into account taints, label selectors, etc. This is not yet reflected in the example `SeedAutoscaler` resource above.
 Such details are intentionally not specified in this GEP, they should be further explored in the issues created to track the actual implementation.